ParisNeo/lollms-webui/docs/youtube/lollms_context.md

 - Provides a platform for exploring AI's potential to benefit society
 - Demonstrates how passion-driven projects can have a significant impact in the tech world

+## Security

+Lollms was spot by huntr.com which is a bounty hunting platform.
+People get payed to find vulenerabilities in the system and ParisNeo gets notified to upgrade his system and fix the vulenerabilities.
+This leads to a better more secure tool.

 ## The Future of lollms: A Dream Realized

 As lollms continues to evolve and expand its ecosystem, it raises intriguing questions about the future of AI: